msForFuture-monster/Bank-system/README.md

 [8] Login Register
 [9] Currence exchange
 [10] Logut
-then the user has the abillity to choose any of them
+then the user has the abillity to choose any of it from [1] to [5] those screens about client ,but transaction screen show sub menu in this menu you can withdraw or diposet , show list of balance login register screen show to you the user has been login befor currence exchange screen it`s show ot you the deffernt counter poundes lik dollar and egyption pound ets and you can change from one to another